chrissnell/sparkyfish/README.md

 * Move to a WebSockets-based protocol for easier client-side support
 * HTML/JS web-based client!
 (Want to write one?)
 * iOS and Android native clients (help needed)

+# IRC
+You can find the author and some operators of public servers in #sparkyfish on Freenode.
+Come join us!